 History of Psilocybin

 The perception of psychedelic mushrooms is changing in countries like Canada, the United States, and the United Kingdom.
 While there is still much disapproval of the substance, scientific discoveries confirm its medicinal potential.
 Experiments have been shown to help treat mental disorders.
-Other factors that have caused this change in opinion are; technology, which has allowed people to form unusual communities, and the media that have also been influential by exposing with content on psychedelics.
+Other factors that have caused this change in opinion are technology, which has allowed people to form unusual communities, and the media, which have also been influential by exposing content on psychedelics.
 Examining the history of this substance is critical to understanding how the majority of the world came to a joint disapproving conclusion.
-The attitudes of the people, who prohibited the use, will be an indicator to justify your decision.
+The attitudes of the people who prohibited the use will be an indicator to justify your decision.
 Stereotypes of individuals abusing the substance will clarify the reason behind the perception formed by societies.
 The search for alternative solutions to growing mental health problems, such as stress and lack of motivation, will be analyzed to see if they have a correlation with the resurgence of interest in the subject.
-Understanding the process and results of socialization as well as self-esteem will be used in order to continue investigating this situation.
+Understanding the process and results of socialization, as well as self-esteem, will be used in order to continue investigating this situation.
 And finally, studying the influence and social persuasion of the media will explain this social phenomenon in more depth.

 History of Psilocybin